markatwork1/Firstdrafts/User Guide Uniswap Voting 12-11-21.md

 - When you click to cast your vote, metamask will prompt you asking to confirm the transaction.
   - Click “submit”, and check that the transaction has been confirmed

-- Once your transaction has been confirmed, your vote has been cast and you have participated in Uniswap Governance.
+- Once your transaction has been confirmed, your vote has been cast and you have participated in Uniswap Governance. [^1]

+[^1]: UniswapDocs, "Uniswap", *https://docs.uniswap.org/protocol/concepts/governance/guide-to-voting*, Uniswap, October 30th, 2021.
+November 6th, 2021

 ## Delegating your UNI